AD1616/FRQ-Frontend/frq2.md

     method: 'POST',
     body: 'email=${email}&password=${password}&name=${name}&dob=${dob}',
   }).then(response => {
-    // If the request was successful, get the list of people and update the table if (response.ok) {
+    if (response.ok) {
       getPeople();
     }

+        // If the request was successful, this gets the list of people from the table

   });
 }